 The Winthrop Public Library & Museum encourages people of all ages to use its facilities and resources for research, reference, study, reading, recreation and/or browsing.
 Good public service requires that the library environment be open to all, but conducive to study, reading, and research.
 This necessitates the willingness of all library users to be considerate of the rights of others to work safely and enjoy the library undisturbed.
-To ensure that such an environment exists, the Library has established guidelines for behavior within the library.
+To ensure that such an environment exists, the Library Board of Trustees has established guidelines for behavior within the library.

 The following activities are inappropriate to the library setting.